 It is hard today to walk around without something in your hand.
-We would love to romanticize and say that the “something” is someone else’s hand, but the truth is we all love our technology so much that we never take it out of our site or out of our hands.
+We would love to romanticize and say that the “something” is someone else’s hand, but the truth is we all love our technology so much that we never take it out of our sight or out of our hands.
 We use technology every day and it follows us around like a prized possession.
 If there were a survey people would probably confess to losing their wallets more than their phones.
 Yet, we live in a day and age where computers are taking over our everyday tasks.

 When walking into restaurants or retail spaces there is always a computer.
 When you go shopping and purchase something there is always someone there who is asking for your email.
 They type in the information quickly and it is all with the use of their hands.
 Technology on the job is making us use our hands more than ever.
-Typically jobs who were at risk for hand injuries were more physical like construction workers or welders, but not today.
+Typically jobs that were at risk for hand injuries were more physical like construction workers or welders, but not today.
 Today people who work desk jobs are also more prone to hand injuries too.

 Worst Jobs for Hand Injuries

 Our hands our precious things.
 We don’t really realize how much we use them until we can’t or until pain prevents us from using them.
 Some of the worst jobs for hand injury are jobs that require skill and passion like professional athletes, dancers, musicians, writers, computer technicians, electricians, and teachers.
 Other jobs that are hard on your hands are construction workers, lumber yard workers, health care workers, and textile workers.
-All of these jobs require various educational and experience skills, but they all are heavy hand users.
+All of these jobs require various educational and experience skills, but they all are heavy-hand users.

 What To Do

 Hand injuries like sprains or broken wrists can be healed with time; however, injuries like Carpal Tunnel Syndrome may require a longer recovery plan that may require surgery and physical therapy.
-Regardless of your diagnosis, you reserve the right to file a workers’ compensation claim and our Workers’ Compensation Attorneys at JML Law, a Professional Law Corporation in Anaheim are committed to ensuring that your claim is treated with the utmost care and respect.
+Regardless of your diagnosis, you reserve the right to file a workers’ compensation claim and our workers compensation attorneys at JML Law, a Professional Law Corporation in Anaheim are committed to ensuring that your claim is treated with the utmost care and respect.
 We know that workplace injuries can place you out of work, out of pay, and stressed out.
 By letting our professionals handle your claim you are already increasing your success in receiving the fair compensation you deserve.
 Call 818-610-8800 or click here to start your workers’ compensation claim journey with us today.

 Get Your Questions Answered.
+Contact Our Lawyers.

-give us a call at 818-610-8800 or send us an email to schedule a free initial consultation.
+Every case is unique and needs to be evaluated by our experienced lawyers.
+If you have been injured in a work-related accident, give us a call at 818-610-8800 or send us an email to schedule a free initial consultation.
 There is no risk to meet with us.
 We get paid only if we win your claim.